-Extending the interaction in our anti-symmetric exchange model to the next-nearest neighbouring spins, we showed that the model ceases to be a Hamiltonian one since there are no conserved (scalar) quantites upto the second order in $\{\spin_n\}$. {The equation of motion for the model is}
+{We showed in section \ref{subsec:further} that the model ceases to be Hamiltonian upon extending the antisymmetric exchange to the next-nearest neighbour spins,} as there are no conserved (scalar) quantities upto the second order in $\{\spin_n\}$. {The equation of motion for the model is}

-with periodic boundary conditions on $n \in \{1,2,..., L\}, \quad L = 2m, \quad m \in \naturalset$.
-The limiting cases for the above equations are $J_1 , J_2 = (1, 0)$ and $(0,1)$.
-The former just yields Eqn.\eqref{eqn:drvn_dynmk}, and the latter can be effectively treated as a purely anti-symmetric model on the even lattices of a bipartite lattice system.
-Calculated with respect to the total lattice, the butterfly velocity of the decorrelator front for the latter case is twice the velocity obtained in the nearest neighbour model.
+with periodic boundary conditions on $n \in \{1,2,..., L\}, \, L = 2m, \, m \in \naturalset$. {In the simple limiting cases $J_1 , J_2 = (1, 0)$ and $(0,1)$, \eqref{eqn:nnnbr_dnmk} reduces, respectively, to Eq. \eqref{eqn:drvn_dynmk}, and to a purely antisymmetric model on the even sites of a bipartite lattice system.
+The butterfly velocity of the decorrelator front for the latter case is trivially twice that of the original nearest-neighbour model.}

-While studying the correlator for such a model without conserved quantities is of little significance, the study of the decorrelator front reveals an interesting pattern (\ref{fig:Dxt_NNN}).
-In the scenario of vanishing nearest neighbour interaction and strong next-nearest neighbour interaction, the decorrelator effectively propagates on one of the sublattices only, where the initial perturbation was added.
-As the relative interaction strength $J_1/J_2$ is increased, the sublattices communicate with each other the growth of the initial perturbation and the decorrelator eventually propagates across all the sites.
-The propagation front velocity appears quickest for $J_1=J_2=1$ (inset of the \textit{(Right)} subfigure in Fig.\ref{fig:Dxt_NNN}).
+While studying the correlator for such a model without conserved quantities is {not very informative,} the study of the decorrelator front reveals an interesting pattern (\ref{fig:Dxt_NNN}).
+In the case of {negligible} nearest-neighbour interaction and strong next-nearest-neighbour interaction, the decorrelator effectively propagates on only one of the sublattices, where the initial perturbation was added.
+As the relative interaction strength $J_1/J_2$ is increased, the sublattices communicate {the growth of the initial perturbation to each other,} and the decorrelator eventually propagates across all the sites.
+The propagation front velocity appears to be the greatest for $J_1=J_2$ (inset of the \textit{(Right)} subfigure in Fig.\ref{fig:Dxt_NNN}).
 The velocity depends on the magnitudes of $J_1$ and $J_2$.
 When it is scaled by the factor $(J_1^2 + J_2^2)^{1/2}$, it changes monotonically with $J_1/J_2$.
 This is consistent with the expectation that the fastest propagation is for the case with $J_1 = 0 \text{ but } J_2 \neq 0$, since the disturbance jumps two lattice spacings in each step in this case.
 We find that the velocity of the chaos propagation front decreases monotonically from $v_B = 2.69$ at $J_1/J_2 \rightarrow 0$ to $v_B = 1.35$ at $J_2/J_1 \rightarrow 0$, scaled by the factor $(J_1^2 + J_2^2)^{1/2}$ where all values of $J_1, J_2$ lie within the range $[0,1]$.